 Three process steps ultimately lead to the manufacture of sulfuric acid in a fossil fuel-fired electricity generation unit: the combustion process, selective catalytic reduction (SCR) for NOx control, and flue gas conditioning.
 All remaining steps in the power generation process reduce sulfuric acid.
-Therefore, the total sulfuric acid released is the cumulative sum of that manufactured, adjusted by sulfuric acid losses.
+Therefore, the total sulfuric acid released (TSAR) is the cumulative sum of the total sulfuric acid manufactured (TSAM), adjusted by sulfuric acid losses.